 Who should enroll?

 Students should be in 8th or 9th grade (advanced 7th grades will be considered.)
 8th grade math is a prerequisite (some pre-algebra is helpful but not required).
+Intro to Chemistry is not a prerequisite.

 - High speed, broadband Internet